cOpEtriNe/LuckyBlocksGUI/README.md

  ## Changelog

- Script is V1.2, New Things:
+ Script is V1.3, New Things:

+* Added Shiny players
+* fixed the watermark moving with the main gui
+* New UI
- * Added a watermark thing
+* Added close and open button
- * Added a TextLabel to show what version you are running
- * Moved things in the GUI

-That is the small update for today, gonna sleep.
+* removed Transparent players
+* moved the version TextLabel to be close to the title.

+that is all for this update.